emily-longman/Nucella_can_Seascape/README.md

 ## File Structure

 The files for this project are organized in the file structure presented below.
 All metadata and array guide files are in the "guide_files" directory.
-The raw data associated with this project are: (1) a previously published VCF of pool-seq data from 19 *N. canaliculata* populations, which can be found on [Zenodo](https://zenodo.org/records/18623551), (2) the *N. canaliculata* reference genome, which can be obtained from [NCBI](https://www.ncbi.nlm.nih.gov/), (3) data on the abundance of species that interact with *N. canaliculata* from [MARINe](https://marine.ucsc.edu/), and (4) *M. californianus* shell morphology data, which was generated as part of this project and can be found on Zenodo.
+The raw data associated with this project are: (1) a previously published VCF of pool-seq data from 19 *N. canaliculata* populations, which can be found on [Zenodo](https://zenodo.org/records/18623551), (2) the *N. canaliculata* reference genome, which can be obtained from [NCBI](https://www.ncbi.nlm.nih.gov/), (3) data on the abundance/density of species that interact with *N. canaliculata* from [MARINe](https://marine.ucsc.edu/), and (4) *M. californianus* shell morphology data, which was generated as part of this project and can be found on Zenodo.
 All subsequent directories are generated therein.

  - data/
      - raw/